RexManglicmot/Breast-Cancer-ML-Classification/README.md

 ## Breast-Cancer-ML-Classification

-Please see the **Breast-Cancer-ML-Classification md** file for the rendered version.
+Please see the **Breast-Cancer-ML-Classification-Linear-Discriminant-Analysis md** file for the rendered version.
 Thank you!